What to Expect at Bluebird Backcountry

 4. Time to Rip Skins

 Whether you skinned up on your own or in a lesson, you’ll have earned your turns!
-You can rip laps in West Bowl, ski the steeps, or take a tree run.
+You can rip laps in West Bowl, ski the steeps on Bear Mountain, or take a tree run on the Far Side.
 We bet you’ll want to do it again… and again.

 5. Back to the Base

-Back at the Base Lodge, you’ll pull off your boots, drop off any rental gear, swing by our resident food truck to grab a tasty s’more.
+Back at the Base Lodge, you’ll check back in at The Portal and drop off any rental gear.
 Then, crack a beer or mix up a mug of hot cocoa as you chat with your new friends around the outdoor fire pit.
+Most weekends, you will find live music outside along with some other fun après events.

 6. Cozy Up for the Night